 Location Authority – The Power to Rank in Local Search Results

-In other words, the more location authority your business has, the higher it will rank in Google local search results.
+In other words, the more location authority your business has, the more power you have to rank higher in Google Maps.

 When we describe local SEO to clients, we typically use the term location authority.